How to avoid fraud - FAQs

 As long as YOU know the answers, you can toss in some curve balls with false answers.
 What was your first car – 1967 Cougar?
 You know it was a matchbox car, but a fraudster would never be able to guess.

 3 out of 4 consumers use duplicate passwords, many of which have not been changed in five years or more.
 Yikes!
-That means if someone can guess your password, they will more than likely have access to more than one of your accounts.
-Remembering passwords is a pain, but having to deal with fraud is no walk in the park and can take years to recover.
+If someone guesses your password, they may have access to more than one of your accounts.
+Remembering passwords is a pain, but having to deal with fraud is no walk in the park.
+It can take years to recover.

-There are some great, secure password apps that not only save you from having to remember every single password but include random password generators.
-Passwords are secured in a “vault” that you can access with a master password and, for the more security conscious among us, a dual authentication code.
+There are secure password apps that save you from having to remember every single password.
+These apps include random password generators.
+Passwords are secured in a “vault” that you can access with a master password.
+For the more security conscious among us, a dual authentication code.

 The benefits to using these vaults are the ability to use random characters and strings for passwords, and the ability to change your passwords frequently without fear you will forget them.